Little Britain (TV series): Little Britain Live

-A special live version, featuring appearances from celebrities such as Russell Brand and Dennis Waterman was filmed in 2006 and appeared on 2007's Comic Relief show.
+A special live version featuring appearances from celebrities such as Russell Brand and Dennis Waterman was filmed in 2006 and appeared on 2007's Comic Relief show.

 Little Britain USA

-In 2007, Lucas and Walliams announced that there would be no more of the British Little Britain, but they taped an American continuation of the programme entitled Little Britain USA, which featured both returning characters from the British series as well as new American characters.
+In 2007, Lucas and Walliams announced that there would be no more of the British Little Britain, but they taped an American continuation of the programme entitled Little Britain USA, which featured both returning characters from the British series and new American characters.
 According to Walliams, the new show was "effectively Little Britain series four".
 The show debuted on HBO at 10:30 pm EST Sunday 28 September 2008, then the following week on BBC One in Britain.
 It also started airing on The Comedy Network in Canada in January 2010.

 Specials

 Little Britain Comic Relief Special, 2005

-This was the first Little Britain Comic Relief special, with the usual cast and guests appearances from George Michael, Elton John, and Robbie Williams.
+This was the first Little Britain Comic Relief special, with the usual cast and guest appearances from George Michael, Elton John, and Robbie Williams.